 Flossie’s General Store & Gift Emporium Main Street 603-383-6565.
 Located next to the covered bridge, it is known for its country store feeling with a wonderful array of gifts and collectibles for all ages.

 Jackson Art Studio and Gallery 155 Ridge Road 603-387-3463.
-Located off the loop but still in Jackson (go 1 mile north of the inn on Route 16) this new gallery hosts the works of several local artists and artisans.
+Located off the loop but still in Jackson (go 1 mile north of the inn on Route 16), this gallery hosts the works of several local artists and artisans.
 Open weekends only.